Online dating and matchmaking in China - statistics & facts

 How are the domestic market players doing?

 Local companies understand the importance of material security and marriage-oriented relationships in Chinese dating preferences.
-Questions about personal financial status are often asked in online dating profile settings.
-Baihe is one of the country’s largest dating platforms that cover one-stop services from online matchmaking and offline events to relationship counseling and wedding planning services.
-After merging with its rival Jiayuan and reported several times of annual net loss, the dating giant announced to terminate its listing on the Chinese stock market in October 2019.
+Questions about personal financial status are often asked in dating profile settings.
+Baihe Jiayuan is one of the country’s largest dating platforms that cover one-stop services from online matchmaking and offline events to relationship counseling and wedding planning services.
+After Baihe merging with its former rival Jiayuan and reported several times of annual net loss, the dating giant announced to terminate its listing on the Chinese stock market in October 2019.
 In fact, its major domestic contenders Zhenai and Youyuan had experienced hindrances in the attempt of going public.
 The prospectus from Youyuan showed a continuous sales revenue loss between 2015 and 2017.

 Is online dating and matchmaking a profitable business?

 It is hard to say that online dating and matchmaking in China has a positive market outlook just base on a growing consumer size.
-The practice of tricking consumers into pay with bundling, misleading terms and conditions, and romance scammers are quite serious in the industry.
+The practice of tricking consumers into pay with bundling, misleading terms and conditions, and romance scammers are quite prevalent in the industry.
 Customer complaints regarding data privacy and after-sales service problems are also common.
 Besides, online scams organized by criminal groups have been surging in the online dating scene.
 Market observers have pointed out that clear regulations are needed to protect consumer rights.